a9x11/Examples/README.md

-Examples of my schemes is here
+Examples of my schemes are here